jvansteirteghem/apjp/README.txt

 APJP: A PHP/JAVA PROXY
 ----------------------
-APJP is a proxy written in PHP and JAVA.
+APJP is a proxy written in JAVA, PHP, PYTHON and RUBY.

-The APJP project page: http://code.google.com/p/apjp/.

 INSTALLATION
 ------------